Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROTOTYPE.md

 			<s><li>void pawnPromotion(): draws a selection screen for which piece to promote the pawn to</li></s>
 			<li>void pawnPromotionChecker(): checks if a pawn needs to be promoted and updates pawnPromoting and pawnBeingPromoted as such. (new)</li>
 			<li>void mouseClicked(): checks if a piece is being selected/runs move on selectedPiece (new)</li>
-			<li>void keyPressed(): checks if pawnPromoting, if so, checks the key being pressed and updates white/black & pieces as such. (new)</li>
+			<li>void keyPressed(): checks if pawnPromoting, if so, checks the key being pressed and updates white/black & pieces as such.
+Also checks for guide, end screen and stalemate cheat button. (new)</li>
 			<li>void pokeball(): draws a pokeball (for the chessboard) (new)</li>
 			<li>void chessboard(): draws the board (new)</li>
 			<li>void ditto(float x, float y, boolean shiny): draws a ditto icon at (x, y) colored depending on shiny(representing a pawn) (new)</li>